Stueve & Sounding

 Resolution

-The Stueve diagram and Sounding are valid for a selected grid cell.
+The Stueve Diagram and Sounding are valid for a selected grid cell.
 The resolution depends on the region.
 For Central Europe the ICON2 model is used for the 3 day forecast and the NEMS12 model for the 6 day forecast.

 Availability